Angamoozhy: Economy and Agriculture

 Agriculture is the main occupation in Angamoozhy, where about 75% of the population is dependent on this sector.
 Due to its high humidity and mountainous terrain, it was initially suitable for growing tea and coffee.
 Later, rubber became the most important crop, with its plantations covering over 478 km2.
 Tapioca (cassava) and pulses are the important dryland crops.
 Other major crops are coconut, banana, pepper and ginger.
 In certain areas, cashew, pineapple, sugarcane, cocoa, and other tree spices are cultivated.
 There is also increased interest in the real estate market, with eco-friendly housing gaining popularity in Angamoozhy.

-Startups

-Angamoozhy is also associated with emerging technology ventures.
-Connester, an all-in-one business networking platform founded by Subeesh Bose, is registered and headquartered in the village.
-The platform integrates professional networking, job search, business promotion, freelance hiring, and marketplace features.